 Rachel is good friends with actress Melissa George.

-Before getting married, Rachel resided in Toronto.
+While she was young, Rachel resided in Toronto.

 Her height is 5' 8".